How the Current Environmental Crisis Affects Nutrient Cycle?

 Now, farmers need vast quantities of fertilizers to increase the number of crops and fruitions.
 Those fertilizers are unaccustomed and harmful to the soil and although they benefit crops a lot, they negatively affect the rest of the environment.
 Eventually, they will enter the oceans, causing the creation of dead zones and making vast areas of water mass inhabitable.

-Oceans have suffered the most
+Oceans have suffered the most by Humans

 More than eighty percent of living biomass were caught and trawled by fishers and trawler ships.
 There’s no need to explain how badly it affected the nutrient cycle.